 How can patients monitor their sodium intake?

-- Always read food labels, sodium is always listed.
+- Always read food labels.
+Sodium content is always listed.

 - Use fresh, rather than packaged meats.